LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/04-datadog-logs.md

   convenience we added the instructions you needed to follow here in Katacoda, see below.

-* Add the environment variables to the agent daemonset, in the editor you can go to `assets/03-enable-logs/agent-daemonset.yaml` and add the following environment variables to the agent container:
+* To enable logs in the agent, a few environment variables are required.
+We've prepared a patch to enable them:
 ```
     - name: DD_LOGS_ENABLED
       value: "true"